zyphlar/influxdb.org/source/docs/api/http.md

 ]
 ```

-When you include a time you need to specify the precision of the value in the call like `/db/foo_production/series?u=some_user&p=some_password&time_precision=m`.
+When you include a time, InfluxDB will interpret it in milliseconds.
+You can specify the precision of the value in the call like `/db/foo_production/series?u=some_user&p=some_password&time_precision=m`.
 You can specify either second (s), millisecond (m), or microsecond (u) from epoch (1, Jan 1970).
-The underlying datastore keeps everything at microsecond precision, but you can specify what you'd like when writing or querying data.
+The underlying datastore keeps everything at microsecond precision.

 #### Updating Points